Swimming pool: World records

 According to the Guinness World Records, the largest swimming pool in the world is San Alfonso del Mar Seawater pool in Algarrobo, Chile.
 It is 1013 m long and has an area of 8 ha (20 acres).
 At its deepest, it is 3.5 m deep.
 It was completed in December 2006.

 The largest indoor wave pool in the world is at DreamWorks Water Park within the American Dream shopping and entertainment complex at the Meadowlands Sports Complex in East Rutherford, New Jersey, United States, and the largest indoor pool in North America is at the Neutral Buoyancy Lab in the Sonny Carter Training Facility at NASA JSC in Houston.

 In 2021, Deep Dive Dubai, located in Dubai, UAE, was certified by the Guinness Book of World Records as the world's deepest swimming pool reaching 60 m.
 The Y-40 swimming pool at the Hotel Terme Millepini in Padua, Italy, previously held the record, 42.15 m, from 2014 until 2021.

 The Fleishhacker Pool in San Francisco was the largest heated outdoor swimming pool in the United States.
 Opened on 23 April 1925, it measured 1000 by 150 ft and was so large that the lifeguards required kayaks for patrol.
 It was closed in 1971 due to low patronage.

 In Europe, the largest swimming pool opened in 1934 in Elbląg (Poland), providing a water area of 33500 sqm.

 One of the largest swimming pools ever built was reputedly created in Moscow after the Palace of Soviets remained uncompleted.
 The foundations of the palace were converted into the Moskva Pool open-air swimming pool after the process of de-Stalinisation.
-However, after the fall of communism, Christ the Saviour Cathedral was re-built on the site between 1995 and 2000; the cathedral had originally been located there.

 The highest swimming pool is believed to be in Yangbajain (Tibet, China).
 This resort is located at 4200 m AMSL and has two indoor swimming pools and one outdoor swimming pool, all filled with water from hot springs.